nrdxp/nrd.sh/content/blog/atom-anatomy.md

 Let me be clear: this isn’t an indictment of any specific person or faction caught up in the drama.
 I admire the resolve to chase one’s convictions, even if I find their foundations flimsier than my own.

 Still, by now I hope my readers see that I view the push for political alignment in open-source—however well-intentioned—as unhealthy and utterly at odds with its founding ideals.
 I’ve explored this [intimately](../closed-openness) and [technically](../code-of-rebellion) elsewhere, so I’ll keep it brief: I see the hijacking of community goodwill for extreme political agendas that undermine our technical goals—whether in Ekala, Nix, or open-source broadly—as a direct assault on our ethos.

-I’ve reached a difficult but reasoned conclusion: we must not support, let alone empower, individuals or institutions that promote or passively tolerate such agendas if open-source is to remain a vibrant force, not a hollow shell of its former self.
+In all this, I’ve reached a difficult but reasoned conclusion: we must not support, let alone empower, individuals or institutions that promote or passively tolerate such agendas if open-source is to remain a vibrant force, not a hollow shell of its former self.
 If my firm stance feels unacceptable, dear reader, feel free to step away—I’ll think no less of you.

 And if this seems off-topic, I ask your forgiveness, but I feel compelled to restate my position briefly given the current landscape.
 Curious why?
 My linked pieces and earlier writings justify my growing resolve.
 With that said, I’m grateful for the patience of those who’ve stuck with me.
 Life has taught me that sometimes the only path forward is one you carve yourself.
 As I’ve noted, personal and social upheaval over the past year has pushed me down an unexpected road.
 Though my reserved nature makes me hesitant to share too many personal details, and despite the stress it’s caused, I’ve laid the groundwork for what lies ahead, and I’ll gladly walk this path—twists and all—as long as I’m able.